Schrodinger's Wave Mechanics: Remarkable Dates and Place One Hundred Years Ago

 by the separation of variables \cite{Lan:Lif}.
-It turns out that this equation describes correctly everything we know about the behavior of atoms.
+It turns out that this equation can be extended to multi-electron systems, which describes correctly everything we know about the behavior of atoms.
 It is also the basis of all of chemistry and most of quantum physics.
-This discovery came as a complete surprise to Schr\"{o}dinger as well as to everybody else \footnote{The connection between the Heisenberg and Schr\"{o}dinger formulations of quantum mechanics and earlier work by Lanczos is discussed by van der Warden \cite{vanderwarden}.}~ .
+This discovery came as a complete surprise to Schr\"{o}dinger as well as to everybody else {\footnote{The connection between the Heisenberg and Schr\"{o}dinger formulations of quantum mechanics and earlier work by Lanczos based on an integral equation is discussed by van der Waerden \cite{vanderwarden}.
+According to \cite{Condon1962}, Born and Heisenberg consulted David Hilbert about their nascent matrix mechanics, and he pointed out that their matrices could be a kind of by-product of the eigenvalues of the boundary-value problem of a certain differential equation.
+Hilbert later liked to mention that the wave equation could have been discovered at least six months earlier if they had followed his advice. }}~ .

-{\scshape{Fundamental result:}} But first, Schr\"{o}dinger found to his delight that his stationary wave equation has solutions corresponding to the quantized orbits in the Bohr model of the atom \cite{Bar:Ruf:Sus, Barleyetal2021, Dyson2009, Lan:Lif, SchrQMI} \footnote{ In a footnote on p.~3 of his first `quantization' article \cite{SchrQMI}, Schr\"{o}dinger writes: {``\it For guidance in the treatment of $($7$)$ $(${\rm radial equation, SKS}$)$ I owe thanks to Hermann Weyl.''}} .
+{\scshape{Fundamental result:}} But first, Schr\"{o}dinger found to his delight that his stationary wave equation has solutions corresponding to the quantized orbits in the Bohr model of the atom \cite{Bar:Ruf:Sus, Barleyetal2021, Dyson2009, Lan:Lif, SchrQMI} \footnote{ In a footnote on p.~3 of his first `quantization' article \cite{SchrQMI}, Schr\"{o}dinger writes: {``\it For guidance in the treatment of $($7$)$ $(${\rm radial equation, SKS}$)$ I owe thanks to Hermann Weyl.''} Originally, Schr{\"o}dinger found solutions by the Laplace contour integral method (see \cite{Barleyetal2021} for more details).
+He also considered in detail the continuous spectrum, including the zero energy level, using the theory of analytic functions.
+Completeness of solutions is also briefly mentioned. } .

+In 1885 Swiss mathematician Johann Balmer discovered a remarkable numerical pattern in the spectral lines of hydrogen (Figure~4).
+The wavelengths satisfy the empirical relation

+Schr\"{o}dinger provided the theoretical foundation for these lines through his wave equation -- the progression from observing atomic patterns to deeply understanding the quantum behavior of electrons.